Ross D. Inman

 Biography

 I currently serve as an Associate Professor of Philosophy at Southeastern Baptist Theological Seminary in Wake Forest, North Carolina.
-I also have the privilege of being the editor of Philosophia Christi, the academic journal of the Evangelical Philosophical Society.
+I also have the privilege of being the lead editor of Philosophia Christi, the academic journal of the Evangelical Philosophical Society.
+I am also a fellow of the Center for Baptist Renewal, the L. Russ Bush Center for Faith and Culture at Southeastern, and serve as a Research Affiliate of the Martin Institute’s Dallas Willard Research Center at Westmont College.

-I am married to Suzanne, my high school sweetheart, and together we have the joy of raising our three young children Hudson, Declan, and Verity.
-When I’m not engaged in teaching and writing philosophy, I enjoy traveling, hiking, running, coffee, reading dead theologians, spending precious time with my family, and learning to become a better husband, father, and more faithful follower and student of Jesus of Nazareth.
+Above all, I enjoy the daily and ordinary rhythms of being a husband and a dad.
+I am married to Suzanne, my high school sweetheart, and together we have the joy of raising our three children Hudson, Declan, and Verity.
+When I’m not with my family or teaching I enjoy swimming, paddleboarding, hiking, traveling, coffee, reading dead theologians, and learning to become a better husband, dad, and more faithful apprentice of Jesus of Nazareth.

 Education